 Don’t steal free content and curate it into a gated piece

-As we discussed earlier, some writers will curate bits and pieces of content from other web pages and stitch them together into a new piece of content.
-Many resources on the web are free, including information from authoritative sources like organizations or government agencies.
+Some writers will curate bits and pieces of content from other web pages and stitch them together into a new piece of content.
+Many resources online are free, including information from authoritative sources like organizations or government agencies.

 Instead, be honest about the value and purpose of your content, and try to create the best resources possible.